niiknow/docker-nginx-image-proxy/README.md

 # What does this solve?
 You have a huge repository of images that need dynamic resize and cropping; which is the most common task of image transform.
 You buy your own CDN so Cloudinary can be redundant and expensive.

-# What does it not solve?
+# And what it doesn't?
-This does not have a lot of features.
+This does not try to solve everything with image transformation.

-1. For more advance stuff, we recommend just using Cloudinary or similar service.
+1. For more advanced features such as: animated gif, face detection, auto image optimization, and others; we recommend using Cloudinary or similar service.
 2. There is no plan for SSL or other Caching methods.
 We recommend putting a CDN in front, such as (MaxCDN/StackPath/KeyCDN), to provide caching and easy SSL.
 3. If you want thumbnail caching to s3, just write a lambda function and use this server to generate your thumbnail.
 Then upload to s3 with the same function.